 Key Points

-- Introduces a multi-stage hybrid optimization algorithm: Genetic Algorithm (GA) for global search followed by Sequential Quadratic Programming (SQP) for local refinement.
+- Proposes a multi-stage hybrid optimizer: Genetic Algorithm for global search followed by Sequential Quadratic Programming for local refinement — improves convergence stability and parameter accuracy.

-- Two distinct numerical example sets used for empirical testing.
+- Two distinct numerical examples used for model comparison, simulation validation, and stability analysis.

 Data & Methods